 Even if you collaborate with brands on projects that earn you less than $600, and therefore they do not supply a 1099-MISC, you still must report this as income.
 Crunch the numbers a few times to ensure accuracy.
 If you don’t have written agreements with these brands, it’s recommended you do so, if not for peace of mind, for secure tax reporting.

 As an independent contractor, you’ve likely accrued businesses expenses.
 The IRS considers business expenses those that are “ordinary and necessary” to carry out the duties stated in your contract.
-As an influencer, perhaps you’ve taken a few cabs to photoshoot locations, purchased editing apps for the perfect Instagrams, or footed the bill on business lunches.
+As an influencer, perhaps you’ve taken a few cabs to photoshoot locations.
+Mayve you’ve purchased editing apps for the perfect Instagram, or footed the bill on business lunches.
 You can deduct these expenses on Schedule C to calculate your AGI.

 Whether a full time employee of a business, and/or an independent contractor, you must contribute to Social Security and Medicare.
 Those that are self employed do so through self employment taxes, since these are not withheld from bi-weekly paychecks.
 Self employment taxes appear on Schedule SE, which must be submitted with you tax return.
 Only the net profit from your Schedule C is calculated into self employment taxes, while other income such as investment income are not included.

-Income tax is another factor to take into consideration.
-Instead of paying blindly walking into April with not a clue how much you’ll be paying in taxes (and potentially not receiving a tax refund), you can make estimated tax payments throughout the year.
+Income tax is another factor social media influencers should take into consideration.
+Instead of blindly walking into April with not a clue how much you’ll be paying in taxes (and potentially not receiving a tax refund), you can make estimated tax payments throughout the year.
 If you didn’t do so last year, 2018 is a good year to start.
 The amount of frequency depends on how much income you earn.
 Fill out form 1040-ES to calculate your tax obligations.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.